UniMath/agda-unimath/src/real-numbers/distance-real-numbers.lagda.md

 The
 {{#concept "distance function" Disambiguation="between real numbers" Agda=dist-ℝ}}
-between two [real numbers](real-numbers.dedekind-real-numbers.md) measures how far they are apart.
+on two [real numbers](real-numbers.dedekind-real-numbers.md) measures how far they are apart.
 It is the
 [absolute value](real-numbers.absolute-value-real-numbers.md) of their [difference](real-numbers.difference-real-numbers.md).